srnd/CodeDay-Organizer-Manual/README.md

 You should also bookmark this manual for future reference.
 The most useful part of this manual will be those specific tasks: they're the best place to start if you don't have a lot of experience in a subject, and work 90% of the time.

-# Working With StudentRND
+# Working With SRND

-StudentRND is the non-profit which runs CodeDay.
+SRND is the non-profit which runs CodeDay.

 CodeDay isn't only an event format, it's a nationally-recognized brand which gets students excited, and which carries high expectations for students.
-Because we want to exceed their expectations \(and we want to protect our trademark\), you need to be working with StudentRND before you can call your event a "CodeDay".
+Because we want to exceed their expectations (and we want to protect our trademark), you need to be working with SRND before you can call your event a "CodeDay".

-\(If you're not working with us yet, but you want to be, email organize@srnd.org.
-Otherwise, you can still use this guide, just choose another name.\)
+(If you're not working with us yet, but you want to be, email organize@srnd.org.
+Otherwise, you can still use this guide, just choose another name.)

+# Resources for Organizers

 Working with us also means you get access to a lot of resources beyond a few hundred kb of markdown on a website!
 We totally expect you'll have a lot of questions, and at least a few problems, when organizing this event, so we've set up a number of resources for you:

-* Weekly or bi-weekly \(depending on how things are going\) one-on-one calls to troubleshoot specific problems, for the lead organizer.
+* Weekly or bi-weekly (depending on how things are going) one-on-one calls to troubleshoot specific problems, for the lead organizer.
 * Bi-weekly group hangouts to hear thoughts and ideas from other organizers.
-* 24\/7 email\/text\/phone support for more urgent requests.
+* 24/7 email/text/phone support for more urgent requests.
 * Help from other organizers on Slack.

 We'll send you information on all of this when the organizing season starts.
 **Don't live in a bubble!** We'll always try to reach you at least every two weeks to check in, but we strongly recommend  take advantage of the other available help: together we can run the most successful event possible.